Jonathan-Adams2015/csci-2000-personal/Assignments/Assignment-4/README.txt

     The csv file ended up with 'unknown' in the 4th coloumn, populated otherwise by numbers Instead of working within the code, I manually set the unknown value to 0 (Which I thought made sense)

+    In addition, when reading the data from the csv file, some of the lines aren't read in, and I have no idea why.

 Notes on the assignment